Icky50/fix-it-hackclub-userscript/README.md

 # ⏰ FIX-IT Hackclub Userscript

-A simple JavaScript userscript to help you.
+A simple JavaScript userscript that declutters the Roblox Homepage

 ---

 ## ✨ Features

-- 😶 I don't know yet what this userscript will do
+- ❎ Remove the "Today's Picks" section
+- ❎ Remove the "Sponsored" section
+- ❎ Remove the first "Recommended for You" section, you only need one of them

 ---